BNAndras/advent-of-go/README.md

-# advent-of-go-2020
+# advent-of-go
-Advent of Code 2020 in golang
+Advent of Code in golang

-These are by no means good or fast solutions, just my personal repo to keep tracks of this years progress
-Please no Intcode..... ~~*(doesn't look like it yet :))))))))*~~ Update: well kinda... but it's okay so far.

-For python solutions check [Logxn/Advent-of-Code-2020](https://github.com/Logxn/Advent-of-Code-2020)

 ## Makefile
 Use `make new` in the terminal to automatically create a new folder with the important files for the day.